WiiLink24/wiilink24-debug/README.md

 Dolphin's HLE patching in hardware.
 We'll see if it can ever get there.

 As it stands, this tool is far from done.
-In current state it fails to even load the application, somehow corrupting the ES_Identify call underneath.
+In current state it fails to even load the application, let alone patch in runtime.

 ## Contributing
 Please ensure you have run `clang-format` on touched files where possible.